Your ACL Journey

 4-6 weeks: By this time, you’re walking normally, and you’ll continue with physiotherapy.
 Your physiotherapist will incorporate some weight machines and exercises into your routine to strengthen the muscles supporting the joint.
 If you have a physically active job, by this point you’ll be all set to head back to work.

-7-12 weeks: Stiffness and swelling should be almost gone week 8, which means you’ll have a full range of motion in your knee!
-Make sure to check with your Patient Care Advisor before you start any activities again, but by this time you should be able to slowly add activities like biking, swimming and jogging back to your life.
+7-12 weeks: Stiffness and swelling should be almost gone in week 8, which means you’ll have a full range of motion in your knee.
+It's important to check with your surgeon before starting any activities again, but by this time you should be able to slowly add activities like biking, swimming and jogging back to your life.

 After 6 months: You’re fully active with no tenderness in the knee.
 You’ll be able to get back to most activities, but your doctor might not allow you to get back activities that are harder on the knee, like football or kickboxing, for another few months, just to make sure you’re fit as a fiddle.

 The vast majority of patients are very satisfied with their ACL reconstruction surgery.
 Surgery lowers your chances of arthritis and further damage to the cartilage in your knee.
-If you think that this might be something that can help you get back your parkour or cross country skiing passions, your Medbelle Patient Care Advisor is ready to help you speak to a surgeon.
+If you think that this might be something that can help you get back to your passions, your Medbelle Patient Care Adviser is ready to help you speak to a surgeon.

 Your need for a total knee replacement means that you have probably been experiencing knee pain and instability for some time.
 You may also have been struggling to walk for any distance due to the pain and weakness in your leg.

 Read more >